 Let’s first demystify the science behind how LED technology is applied for teeth whitening.

 As it turns out, LED light alone isn’t what gives your teeth that bright white glow; it must be used in combination with a whitening gel that contains hydrogen peroxide.
 LED light activates hydrogen peroxide, allowing it to penetrate the enamel and break down stained molecules.
-Once the hydrogen peroxide has entered into your enamel, it can brighten all of your teeth – even the parts that aren’t directly touching the whitening gel.
+Once the hydrogen peroxide has entered your enamel, it can brighten all of your teeth – even the parts that aren’t directly touching the whitening gel.

 Colgate’s Optic White Advanced LED Whitening features a whitening gel with hydrogen peroxide, carbomer, sodium hydroxide, and sodium saccharin.
 Hydrogen peroxide is the active whitening ingredient and comes at a potency of 9% in this gel.
 Sodium hydroxide offers powerful deposit-reducing benefits, helping make your teeth feel squeaky clean after the whitening treatment is done.